7 FOMO Marketing Ideas You Can Start Using Today For More Conversions

 So, anyone who’s interested in the discount has to place their order right away.

 FOMO copywriting tip: Always use time-related words like 'fast,' 'hurry,' 'now,' 'quickly,' etc. to push people to take action.
+If you're not a seasoned copywriter, try using an AI writing software to get started.

 4. Use urgency